turbot/pipes-sdk-go/docs/WorkspaceMod.md

 ### NewWorkspaceMod

-`func NewWorkspaceMod(createdAt string, createdById string, id string, identityId string, updatedById string, versionId int32, workspaceId string, ) *WorkspaceMod`
+`func NewWorkspaceMod(createdAt string, createdById string, id string, identityId string, sourceType ModSourceType, updatedById string, versionId int32, workspaceId string, ) *WorkspaceMod`

 NewWorkspaceMod instantiates a new WorkspaceMod object This constructor will assign default values to properties that have it defined,